TheTaxPerson/discord-atlas-checker/README.md

 ## Atlas Progress
 > A DiscordJS v12 bot that tracks your Atlas Progress

-This is a bot made in DiscordJS v12 for those of you that want to track your progress towards unlocking Atlass
+This is a bot made in DiscordJS v12 for those of you that want to track your progress towards unlocking Atlas

 ## Installation